LETTERLOGO

 • recruitment of volunteers

-• assisting the Lehigh Valley and Warren-Hunterdon Central Labor Councils in establishing community service committees and programs
+• assisting the Lehigh Valley Labor Council in establishing community service committees and programs

 • providing layoff and strike assistance